Dear reader of ADxS.org, please excuse the disruption.

 • Nesplora Aquarium

 Virtual reality game / test, experimental.
-It is designed to predict ADHD symptoms in adults and adolescents based on current and retrospective self-reports.57
+It is designed to predict ADHD symptoms in adults and adolescents based on current and retrospective self-reports.62

 3.1.4.
 Virtual seminar room (VSR)

 One study investigated the use of virtual reality (VR) to provide a more realistic and complex, yet standardized, testing environment.
 In VSR, a virtual continuous performance task (CPT) was combined with simultaneous visual, auditory and audiovisual distractions.
 At the same time, head movements (actigraphy), gaze behavior (eye tracking), subjective experience, electroencephalography (EEG) and functional near-infrared spectroscopy (fNIRS) were recorded.
-Significant differences were found in non-medicated ADHD sufferers with regard to59
+Significant differences were found in non-medicated persons with ADHD with regard to64

 • CPT performance